-As discussed above, the Project is consistent with the General Plan and the Redevelopment Plan for the Oak Knoll Redevelopment Project.
+As discussed above, the Project is consistent with the General Plan.
 Further, the Project would be designed in conformance with the PDP for the PUD and the development standards of the project-specific applicable D-OK Zones (D-OK-1; D-OK-2; D-OK-3; D-OK-4; D-OK-5; D-OK-6; D-OK-7) and Oak Knoll Design Guidelines, which set forth the design and development criteria for the Project.